freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 article1link: 'https://www.freecodecamp.org/news/linux-ln-how-to-create-a-symbolic-link-in-linux-example-bash-command'
 article2title: 'JS document.ready()'
 article2link: 'https://www.freecodecamp.org/news/javascript-document-ready-jquery-example/'
+article3title: ...
+article3link: ...
   ...
 ```

-Open a PR with these changes and tag `@freeCodeCamp/dev-team` for review.
+Open a PR to the CDN repo with these changes and tag `@freeCodeCamp/dev-team` for review.

 ## Prep the News Repo for the New Language

 ### Modify the Main Config File

-Open `config/index.js` file and add the new language as a lowercase string to the `locales` array.
+The [News repo](https://github.com/freeCodeCamp/news) pulls data from a Ghost instance, builds the site, and deploys it.

+Clone the News repo and create a new branch.

-Visit the `config/index.js` file to add the new language and configure the necessary values.
+Open the `config/index.js` file to add the new language and configure the necessary values.
 There are a few objects and arrays to modify:

 - `locales`: This array contains the active and upcoming News languages.
 These are the values that are used in the `.env` file to choose the Ghost instance and UI to use for each build.
 Add the text name of the new language in lowercase to this array.
 - `localeCodes`: This object is a map of ISO codes for each language, and is used to configure i18next before building the UI.
 To add a new language, use the lowercase language name as the _key_ and the ISO 639-1 language code as the _value_.